-Therapy Builders, LLC promises to assist our clients with communication needs by providing exceptional individualized services to increase clients’ ability to interact with and enjoy the people and world around them through functional communication.
-Therapy Builders respects the unique needs of each client and appreciates how communication needs may change from one environment to another.
-From the ability to connect with others through conversation or to be able to alert those around us of our needs, each communication skill will be treated as paramount to the success and well-being of the individual client.
+Therapy Builders, LLC promises to assist our clients with their physical and cognitive needs by providing exceptional individualized services to increase their ability to interact with and enjoy the people and world around them.
+Therapy Builders respects the unique needs of each client and appreciates how personal abilities and challenges may change from one environment to another.
+From the ability to connect with others to navigating and manipulating items, each skill will be treated as paramount to the success and well-being of the individual client.

 What to Expect

 Pre-service orientation just means that you will have the opportunity to meet with us before services are presented.
 At this meeting you will have the opportunity to ask questions and express your concerns, and your child will have an opportunity to meet with his or her potential therapist.
 Our goal for this meeting is to make sure we have a good match for your child.